openhackleague/documents/README.md

 The top priority things that an MVP of Open Hack League would need are as follows:

 1. A ruleset to define how students and schools are awarded points.
 Including rules defining which events and participants are eligible, and how many points a given award receives.
+A pre-alpha working draft can be found [here](https://github.com/stale2000/open-hack-league/blob/master/leaderboard.md).

 2. A design and implementation of the leaderboard.
 Included webhosting, HTML, and CSS of what the leaderboard actually looks like.